-We visited the park in June of 2011 and they had just completed putting the finishing touches on the new main visitor’s central building.
-They also have a couple of shelters where you meet the park rangers to go on your cave tour.
-Construction workers were putting the roof tiles on one of the shelters when we were there.
+They had just completed putting the finishing touches on the new main visitor’s central building.
+They also have a couple of shelters where you meet the park rangers to go on your cave tour, and construction workers were putting the roof tiles on one of the shelters when we were there.

-The type of synthetic slate tile that they were installing is called Majestic Slate.
-It is manufactured using 80% post-industrial recycled rubber and plastic, such as discarded car bumpers and baby diaper production remnants.
+The type of synthetic slate tile that they were installing is called Majestic Slate roof tiles.

-Majestic Tile is made in two different formulations that are Underwriters Laboratory (UL) listed as Class C fire rating and Class C fire rated roofing material (UL 790) is available.
+Majestic Slate tile is made in 2 different formulations that are Underwriters Laboratory (UL) listed as Class C fire rating and Class C fire rated roofing material (UL 790) is available.
 It has also been tested and listed by UL as Class 4 for impact resistance (UL 2218).

 I’m not going to get into how to install it or anything like that.
-They have a specific set of installation instructions for the installer in order to keep the warranty valid.
-They are as easy to install as regular roof shingles.
-Simply score with your knife and snap.
+They have a specific set of installation instructions for the installer, in order to keep the warranty valid.
+These roof shingles are as easy to install as regular roof shingles — simply score with your knife and snap.

-It has an optional 110-mph wind approval system.
-Speaking of warranty’s and such, it also has a 50-year limited labor and material warranty that is fully transferable.
+EcoStar’s Majestic Slate shingles have an optional 110-mph wind approval system.
+Speaking of warranties and such, there’s also a 50-year limited material warranty that is fully transferable.

-Another great benefit is that they weigh half as much as authentic slate tiles.
+Another great benefit is that these synthetic roof tiles weigh half as much as authentic slate tiles.
 That should keep the roofers happy.

 The Majestic Slate product line won the 2009 PCBC Cool Products Competition for its 10-inch roofing tiles.

-I think the National Park Service did a great thing by making an effort to have the visitor center at Mammoth Cave a LEED-accredited facility.
+I think the National Park Service did a great thing by making an effort to make the visitor center at Mammoth Cave a LEED-accredited facility.